 Many economists have good reasons to be more dismal than usual.
 After all, their academic discipline took a bashing in the wake of the financial crisis, and the practical relevance of economic insights has been repeatedly questioned.

-The Open Forum panel on the Eurozone started with an expression of optimism and relief.
 Despite recent drawbacks, the Eurozone is out of the emergency room after years of trials and tribulations.
-While the recovery was still in doubt at the previous World Economic Forum, the illustrious panel of national ministers and think tank directors at WEF 2013 unanimously agreed with the aforementioned assessment.
-Though the latest report by the European Commission throws some doubt on this assessment, it is clear that the Eurozone has issues to tackle that are beyond the immediate economic collapse of some of its members.
-With some countries still in recession, an average unemployment rate of over 11%, and an increasing lack of popular support, it is clear that the status quo is unsustainable.
+But the latest report by the European Commission throws some doubt on this assessment.
+It is clear that the Eurozone has issues to tackle that are beyond the immediate economic collapse of some of its members.

 Unless you are an anarchist, you probably appreciate a little bit of state in your life – the collective force that upholds public order, guarantees your personal security and protects your private property.
 In the 17th century, the English philosopher Thomas Hobbes asked what would happen if individuals were allowed to interact with each other in the absence of a powerful state apparatus, that is in the absence of a Leviathan.
 He asserted that competition, jealousy and selfishness would lead to a war of all against all, making, in his now famous words, the life of man “solitary, poor, nasty, brutish and short”.
 For generations that have never witnessed civil war, this seems exaggerated, but it serves to illustrate the dangers associated with leaderless political communities.
 In the future, the global order might be characterized exactly by this absence of leadership. (more…)